What to Know

 - As of 12:01 a.m.
 Friday, June 11, Philadelphia has lifted its final two COVID restrictions: the indoor mask mandate as well as the 11 p.m. last call for restaurants.

-- The lifted restrictions apply to both fully vaccinated and unvaccinated city residents however, officials still strongly urge everyone to become fully vaccinated and to take precautions if not vaccinated.
+- The lifted restrictions apply to fully vaccinated city residents.
+Officials still strongly urge everyone to become fully vaccinated and to take precautions if not vaccinated.

 - Masks must still be worn indoors in select settings, including, but not limited to, health care institutions and events such as vaccine clinics and blood drives, prisons, shelters, adult day programs, trains, buses, taxis, rideshare vehicles, indoor schools, camps and early childhood education.